What is Ohio Corporation Foreign Qualification

 - Names and addresses of all Directors and Officers of the Ohio Foreign Corporation

-- Articles of Incorporation and any Amendments to them
+- Foreign Corporation formation documents and any Amendments to them

 - Corporate Bylaws and any Amendments to them